xubingyue/avocadodb/Documentation/Books/HTTP/BulkImports/ImportingSelfContained.md

 This format does not require each document to be on a separate line, and any whitespace in the JSON data is allowed.
-It can be used to import a JSON-formatted result array (e.g. from arangosh) back into ArangoDB.
-Using this format requires ArangoDB to parse the complete array and keep it in memory for the duration of the import.
+It can be used to import a JSON-formatted result array (e.g. from avocadosh) back into AvocadoDB.
+Using this format requires AvocadoDB to parse the complete array and keep it in memory for the duration of the import.
 This might be more resource-intensive than the line-wise processing.